A few scanning tips

 RAW is much more than the ability to bypass JPG.
 FWIW, RAW really has no meaning from a scanner, which is already a RGB image, and we cannot use an image without gamma, and ordinary 16 bit TIF does all we could ever want.
 But cameras and their Bayer filters are a very different situation, plus it is the way to bypass 8 bit and JPG, but maybe the largest advantage is that the camera RAW tools are so powerful and convenient.
 The processed RAW files are my archive, and then Photoshop has its Batch processing with Actions to convert all the RAW files to smaller JPG copies for viewing, sized right for the situation.
 That may take an hour to resize a batch of 1000 images, but you can go watch TV.
 Frankly, I'm not sure how to work without it now.
 I do suspect this method is not for the faint of heart, because the close-up photography details may be slightly more difficult, and having the high quality macro lens seems a real benefit, and Photoshop ACR and Batch processing seem essential.
 Elements has ACR, but which does not include cropping and straightening (again, essential), nor the batch mode with Actions.

 B&W negatives are easy with the camera, just invert them and you're done (at a menu like Image - Adjustments - Invert).
 But color negatives have the orange mask all over.
 This becomes deep blue when inverted to positive.
 It is a lot to deal with.
-Film scanners remove it (in Color Negative Mode) by varying the exposure (time duration) of the three RGB channels.
+Regular color printing removes it with an orange filter (Magenta and Yellow) on the enlarger light (analog).
+Film scanners remove it (in Color Negative Mode) by varying the exposure (time duration) of the three RGB channels (analog).
 The blue channel is exposed perhaps 4x longer (than red), and the green channel is exposed perhaps 2x longer (than red).
 This acts as an analog glass filter on the lens, and the longer exposure boosts the blue and green, leaving the orange complement behind.
 The important point is, this is done with analog light, which has no limits.
 But after the scanner or camera has digitized it, the 255 end is a hard limit.
-We cannot shift the data much, the data just falls off of the 255 end, and disappears.
+We cannot shift the data much, the data just falls off of the 255 end, and disappears (remains stuck at 255).

-If you might have access to an old enlarger color head (like Omega) - some light source with the dichroic filters, and three CMY knobs to set the color of the light output - using this as the background light source could be a proper analog correction, and would be similar to a scanners corrections, but could still allow camera speed rate.
+With the camera, you could add similar color printing filters on the flash head, and then do simple invert.
+Not exact same filters, stronger, because enlarger was incandescent light (already reddish), but the flash is daylight.
+Also different brands of film vary the orange mask a little.
+Or if you might have access to an old enlarger color head (like Omega) - a light source with the dichroic filters, and three CMY knobs to set the color of the light output - using this as the background light source could be a proper analog correction, and would be similar to a scanners corrections, but could still allow camera speed rate.
+Digital can handle slight shifts, but this major operation is best done while still analog.

 This is not to say you cannot play with it in the photo editor.
 It might come out nearly acceptable or usable, but really, no one has ever reported very satisfactory digital post-processing results yet.
 I've seen the several attempts at digital methods over the years, and it's just not the same.
 For example, the Photoshop Curve tool even has a Color Negative preset: